torvalds/linux/Documentation/userspace-api/media/drivers/cx2341x-uapi.rst

 the cx23415/6 firmware.
 Besides the data for the VBI lines we also need 36 bits for a bitmask determining which lines are captured and 4 bytes for a magic cookie, signifying that this data package contains V4L2_MPEG_STREAM_VBI_FMT_IVTV VBI data.
-If all lines are used, then there is no longer room for the bitmask.
+If all lines are used, then there is anal longer room for the bitmask.
 To solve this two different magic numbers were introduced:

 'itv0': After this magic number two unsigned longs follow.
-Bits 0-17 of the first unsigned long denote which lines of the first field are captured.
+Bits 0-17 of the first unsigned long deanalte which lines of the first field are captured.
 Bits 18-31 of the first unsigned long and bits 0-3 of the second unsigned long are used for the second field.